clojuredocs/guides/articles/language/functions.md

 No name specified
 {% endhighlight %}

-Without the use of a variadic argument list, you would have to call the function with a single map argument such as {:name "Robert" :job "Engineer}.
+Without the use of a variadic argument list, you would have to call the function with a single map argument such as `{:name "Robert" :job "Engineer}`.

-Keyword default values are assigned by use of the :or keyword followed by a map of keywords to their default value.
+Keyword default values are assigned by use of the `:or` keyword followed by a map of keywords to their default value.
 Keywords not present and not given a default will be nil.

 ## Higher Order Functions